VaDKustiK/soundcloud-hotkeys/README.md

 - Windows 10/11
 - MacOS (hotkeys may use Command/Option instead of Ctrl/Alt)
-- Chrome browser (or any other Chromium-based browsers)
+- Chrome browser (or any other Chromium-based browser)

 ---